hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 ## Trigger Types

-Optionally, it is possible to define a trigger that executes around Vagrant subcommands, hooks, and actions.
+Optionally, it is possible to define a trigger that executes around Vagrant commands, hooks, and actions.

 <div class="alert alert-warning">